 Students may choose electives from an ITED-approved list.
 Electives, selected with guidance from your advisor, deepen your expertise in areas that can benefit your career.

-Students complete an economic diplomacy capstone project.
+Students complete an economic diplomacy professional project.
 This is an intensive writing project directed by ITED faculty and aimed at improving research, analysis, and writing skills; demonstrating knowledge and abilities; and building connections and networks in the community in areas of students’ specialization.
 An oral exam concludes the project.